Why Are Amphetamines So Addictive?

 - Markedly disrupted sleep patterns.

-- Seizures or stroke.
+- Seizures or strokes.

 What Does It Mean to be Addicted to Amphetamines?